yan-xj/First/readme.txt

 ﻿1.
 This project is developed with visual studio 2012 based on .Net framework 4.0 and MVC 4.0.

-2. The test framework microsoft unit test.
+2. The unit test framework is microsoft unit test.

 3. IoC container is latest version AutoFac.